rue-a/provo/README.md

 )
 ```

 Every parameter of the link method accepts lists of according PROV-O objects as well as single objects.
 Also, every time the link method is called, it checks if there is a resulting _wasInformedBy_ property that needs to be added to the graph (and adds it if so).
-This auto-inferencing can and should be deactivated when constructing large graphs.
+This auto-inferencing of the ```link```-method can and should be deactivated when constructing large graphs ( ```g.link(..., inference = False) ```).

 Additionally, every _Activity_ can be assigned a start and end time.
 The format of this time has to be a python ```datetime``` object: